This blog post is part of a 6-part series on World Youth Day. Read them all: Deacon-structing WYD: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6

 You didn’t need to go to Madrid in 2011 to be "rooted and built up in Jesus Christ, firm in the faith"

-(cf Col 2:7) and you don't need to go to Krakow this summer in order to experience God's Mercy and share that Mercy with others.
+(cf Col 2:7); you don't need to go to Krakow in order to experience God's Mercy and share that Mercy with others, you don't need to go to Panama to say yes like Mary did or go with haste off to Lisbon, like Mary went to see Elizabeth, in order to hastily bring Jesus to others.
 This is something that all of us can do right here at home.

 You may not be able to go to WYD, but are you willing to let Jesus call you to be an apostle?